clearlinux/clear-linux-documentation/source/ciao-cluster-setup.rst

 Build the CIAO software
 -----------------------

 #.
-On a linux development machine with Go language development tooling
+On a Linux development machine with Go language development tooling
    present, use the ``go get`` tool to fetch and build ciao and its go dependencies::